Tanais Tablets: Significance

-Three male names are mentioned on the tablets: Horoúathos, Horoáthos, and Horóathos (Χορούαθ[ος], Χοροάθος, Χορόαθος).
+Two male names are mentioned on the tablets: Horoúathos and Horóathos (Χορούαθ[ος], Χορόαθος).
 These names have been interpreted by scholars as anthroponyms of the Croatian ethnonym Hrvat.
 This ethonym is generally considered to be of Iranian origin, and can be traced to the Tanais Tablets.
 Tanais Tablet B mentions Horoathos as the son of (or from) Sandarz who was (or had been) the archon of the Tanaisians (one of theory Sandakšatru gens), which is a Scytho-Sarmatian name.
 Scholars use this to indicate that early Croatians may have, at the time, been Sarmatians or a mixed tribe of Alans and Crimean Goths who became Slavicized in the ensuing centuries.

 Research history

 The tablets were discovered by the Russian archeologist Pavel Leontiev in September 1853.
 Croatian scholars Stjepan Krizin Sakač, Dominik Mandić and Radoslav Katičić have written significantly about the tablets.
 When Croatia was part of Yugoslavia, Yugoslav scholars avoided discussing them, or in the case of scholars such as Ferdo Šišić, Trpimir Macan, Josip Horvat, Bogo Grafenauer, Jaroslav Šidak, Gordan Ravančić, Ivan Biondić, and Stjepan Pantelić, discussed the tablets in a superficial way and misinterpreted their content.
 Croatian writer Miroslav Krleža saw the connection as "historical lunacy", while Nada Klaić used them in her criticism of the Iranian-Caucasian theory of the Croatian ethnogenesis.
 Open debate only followed after Croatian independence in 1991.

-In 1902, A. L. Pogodin was the first scholar to connect the tablets personal names with Croatian ethonyms.
+In 1902, A. L. Pogodin was the first scholar to connect the tablets' personal names with Croatian ethonyms.
 In 1911, Konstantin Josef Jireček was the first to consider these ethonyms to be of Iranian origin.
 Some scholars use these tablets only to explain the etymology, and not necessarily the ethnogenesis.

 Theories that early Croats were Slavs who had adopted a name of Iranian origin or were ruled by a Sarmatian elite caste, or theories that early Croats were Slavicized Sarmatians cannot dismiss the remote Irano-Sarmatian elements or influence on the Croatian ethnogenesis.
 Still, the secure connection of those three personal names with the Croatian ethnonym, or ethnic identity, is rather difficult without more evidence.